gridplay/eoe/README.md

 I like to be able to allow private server owners to tell their own stories too using our assets.

 ## Revenue making?
-Sell the game for like $20 CAD, i hate how WoW then charges for expansions so wont do that.
+I hate how WoW charges for expansions on top of subs so wont do that.
 Free-to-play, subscriptions (VIP's) gets a bigger home lot, cosemtics and more.
 Microtransaction store.
 There WILL be official servers that people can play on or choose to go private.
 Currently login to the client is via my GridPlay One Account system and only for my premium users.
 GPPremium can only be bought monthly inside SecondLife with Linden Dollars.
+Idk, maybe take like 5% from microsales and/or VIP status of private servers.

+### Diff between home lots
+Free - 512 sqm home
+VIP - 1024 sqm
+Covenants - 2048 sqm